jiloj/jnode/docs/src/main/paradox/part-1/index.md

 }
 ```

 Let's take `show` as an example.
-Here, the action defines a workflow for a request that maps to a single resource, i.e. `GET /v1/posts/123`.
+Here, the action defines a workflow for a request that maps to a single model.resource, i.e. `GET /v1/posts/123`.

 ```scala
 def show(id: String): Action[AnyContent] = PostAction.async { implicit request =>